COVID-19 FAQs: Coronavirus Job Retention Scheme and furlough leave04/09/20

 Can my employee be “partially” furloughed and continue to undertake some duties for me?

 It is a condition of the scheme for claim periods up to 30 June that the employee has been instructed by the employer to cease all work in relation to their employment.
 This means that employees must not carry out any work for or on behalf of their employer or for any linked or associated organisation, including providing services or generating revenue, whilst they are on furlough leave.
-However, from 1 July a flexible furlough scheme has been introduced, which allows employers to bring furloughed employees back to work for any amount of time and any shift patterns, while still being able to claim under the scheme for the hours not worked.
+However, from 1 July a flexible furlough scheme was introduced, which allows employers to bring furloughed employees back to work for any amount of time and any shift patterns, while still being able to claim under the scheme for the hours not worked.

 I have a shortage of workers due to increased demand caused by the Covid-19 crisis.
 Can I temporarily engage staff who have been furloughed by another employer?